LukeNelsn/LukeNelsn.github.io/_posts/2022-07-17-college-resources.md

 #### Benefits of interning locally:
 - You can end up with 14+ months of experience between two positions.
 - Local firms have been extremely flexible with scheduling and remote work.
 They understand your priority is school and are often willing to let you choose your schedule.
-- They have both paid above average hourly rates and especially understand that living as a college student isn’t very affordable (as most college towns are not)
+- They have both paid above average hourly rates and especially understand that living as a college student isn’t very affordable (as most college towns are not).

 #### Downsides of interning locally:
 - Neither of these firms are household names, public companies, nor very large in employee headcount.
 - I’ve had to explain each position and each firm’s line of business during nearly every interview, rather than selling myself and my skills.
 - With smaller firm size comes a lack of structured intern to full-time programs.
-Neither firm is large enough to recruit (on a semester or annual basis) a full class or even a few interns, let alone offer them a full-time position after graduation
+Neither firm is large enough to recruit (on a semester or annual basis) a full class or even a few interns, let alone offer them a full-time position after graduation.

-Even with those disadvantages, I’ve thoroughly enjoyed interning at local firms, and highly encourage it to anyone else who doesn’t want to take on the traditional finance route
+Even with those disadvantages, I’ve thoroughly enjoyed interning at local firms, and highly encourage it to anyone else who doesn’t want to take on the traditional finance route.

 ### Interviewing